jbush001/NyuziProcessor/software/apps/sceneview/README.md

 4. Type make in the hardware directory to rebuild the verilator model

-Once you've made these changes, you can run the test by typing 'make verirun'.
+Once you have made these changes, you can run the test by typing 'make verirun'.